c-amr/camr/README.md

       python2.7 amr_parsing.py -m train --amrfmt amr --verblist --smatcheval --model [path_to_save_model] -iter [iter_number] --feat ./feature/basic_abt_brown_feats.templates [path_to_train_amr_file] -d [path_to_dev_amr_file] > [log_file] 2>&1 &

 The parser will be trained using basic feature template mentioned in our NAACL 2015 paper.

+> **Note:**
-Since in the preprocessing step we don't include the Semantic Role Labeling part, it wouldn't replicate the optimal results.
-If you want to retrain the model with different features, you will have to get your hands dirty with the feature template file with examples defined in temp/ folder and modify the feature functions in model.py/newstate.py.
+> - Since in the preprocessing step we don't include the Semantic Role Labeling feature, it wouldn't replicate the optimal results.
+> - If you want to retrain the model with different features, you will have to get your hands dirty with the feature template file with examples defined in temp/ folder and modify the feature functions in model.py/newstate.py.